The New 3 Stooges: Reception

 The New 3 Stooges was well-received upon initial airings, despite the use of limited animation.
 However, the Stooges were visibly aged during this time (Moe was 68 and Larry was 63), so the team's patented slapstick routines were subdued in the live-action segments.
 Orgel later stated that the Stooges' penchant for violence was kept to a minimum due to the concerns of parental groups.
 In addition, in what would prove to be a bit of foreshadowing to his 1970 stroke that ended his career, Larry's motor skills had become somewhat sluggish, resulting in occasional slurred dialogue.
 To compensate, most of the comedy being divided between Moe and Curly-Joe, with Larry only chiming in when necessary.
 In retrospect, this altered comedy dynamic was a throwback to the Stooges' prime years in the 1930s when Curly Howard dominated the team's films and Larry was relegated to an occasional line of dialogue.

 The New 3 Stooges lasted for a single season.
+Its modest success drew the attention of Eddie Sherman, the manager to another classic comedy film star, Bud Abbott, who was in dire financial straits after the death of his partner Lou Costello.
+Orgel and Sherman developed The Abbott and Costello Cartoon Show for Abbott, who agreed to the series despite Costello's death in 1959 (Stan Irwin would voice the role in his stead) and his own ill health.
+Sponsor objections led to Cambria not getting to produce the series, which was instead produced by Hanna-Barbera.

 Although animated portions of the show were last aired in syndication on WGN-TV in the Chicago area in the early 1980s and 1990s, repackaged, redubbed, new music and distributed at the time by DIC Animation City and Jeffrey Scott Productions, it is occasionally seen on Me-TV.
 It also aired in Japan on TV Tokyo.
 They are also seen on the Three Stooges FAST channel airing on various streaming services including DirecTV, Sling TV, and Freevee.

 The New 3 Stooges became the only regularly scheduled television series in the Stooges' history.
 Unlike other film shorts that aired on television like Looney Tunes, Tom and Jerry and Popeye the Sailor, the Stooges' short films never had a regularly scheduled national television program to air in, neither on network nor syndicated; the film shorts, at roughly 20 minutes apiece, were of ideal size to be run as a stand-alone television series in and of themselves.
 When Columbia/Screen Gems licensed the film library to television beginning in 1958, local stations aired the shorts when they saw fit, either as late-night "filler" or marathon sessions.